deadlyvipers/dojo_rules/introduction.md

 Hi there this is Raa-One
-My favorite Code School path is JavaScript
+My favorite Code School paths are
+* JavaScript
+* Git
+* Nodejs